CESSProject/doc-v2/developer/tutorials/deploy-sc-ink.md

    ![Upload Instantiate 02](../../assets/developer/tutorials/deploy-sc-ink/upload-instantiate-02.png)

-- You have successfully instantiated a sample flipper contract and could interact with it in this screen.<br/>
+- You have successfully instantiated a sample flipper contract in this screen.

+   Try interact with the flipper contract by reading the value from the smart contract and issue a transaction to it!<br/>

    ![Contract Instantiate Successfully](../../assets/developer/tutorials/deploy-sc-ink/instantiate-success.png)